 Q.) Why would I want a life estate?

 A.) It is a way to pass your home to your children without going through probate.
 If you own a home and the title is in your name alone at your death, it will have to go through probate.
 Probate is needed when you have assets titled in your name alone at your death.
 Keep in mind that having a Will does not avoid probate.
 A Will just tells the court how to distribute the property in your estate.
-If you have a life estate, you have already added your child or children's names to the title of the property.
+If you have a life estate, you have already added your child or children’s names to the title of the property.
 This states who the owner of the asset will be when you die.
-Probate is generally not needed when there is already another owner on the title of an asset.
-In Minnesota you can avoid probate and transfer title to real estate to others by completing and filing a Transfer On Death Deed (TODD.)
-A TODD is similar to a beneficiary designation on a life insurance policy, it does not add anyone's name to your title during your lifetime.
+Probate is generallynot needed when there is already another owner on the title of an asset.
+In Minnesota you can avoid probate and pass real estate to others by completing and filing a Transfer On Death Deed (TODD.)
+A TODD is similar to a life insurance beneficiary designation, it does not add names to the title of your real estate while you are living.

 Q.) What are my responsibilities when I have a life estate?

 A.) When you are a life tenant you must still:

 - pay the property taxes and insurance; and

 - make repairs to the property.